RNU2-2 Clinical Guide for Physicians & Researchers | ReNU2

 Role of U2 snRNA in Splicing

-Why No Obvious Splicing Defect in Blood?
+Why No Obvious Splicing Defect in Blood (Recessive)?

 R-Loop Mutagenesis Model

-Jackson et al. proposed that the high de novo mutation rate of RNU2-2 (and other snRNA genes) is explained by R-loop formation.[2]
-R-loops are DNA:RNA hybrid structures that form co-transcriptionally and can promote mutagenesis.
-Regions that form R-loops show higher de novo variant rates in rare disease cohorts.
-This model predicts that snRNA genes — which are transcribed by RNA polymerase III and form stable RNA:DNA hybrids — are genomic hotspots for de novo variation, explaining the elevated new-mutation rates seen in RNU2-2 and related genes.
+Jackson et al. proposed that the high de novo mutation rate of RNU2-2 (and other snRNA genes) is explained by R-loop formation and by the mutagenic effect of polymerase transcription at these loci.[2]
+Active snRNA genes accumulate de novo variants at rates up to 10 times faster than other genomic regions.
+This model predicts that snRNA genes are genomic hotspots for de novo variation, explaining the elevated new-mutation rates seen in RNU2-2 and related genes, and accounting for why both dominant and recessive disease can arise through de novo mutation at a single 191-bp locus.

 08